Daxbot/node-canopen/README.md

     - Event timer :x:
  - Synchronous PDOs :x:

-## Network Management - NMT
+### Network Management - NMT
 The CANopen network management protocol is used to manipulate the state of devices on the network and is responsible for heartbeat monitoring.
-The NMT module can be used to set a remote device's operational mode.
-The standalone Heartbeat module can be used start/stop a hearbeat.
-The NMT module currently does not have support for additional node monitoring.
+The NMT module can be used to set a device's operational mode.

 Supported Features:
- - NMT state changes :heavy_check_mark:
+ - Remote state changes :heavy_check_mark:
+ - Heartbeat monitoring :heavy_check_mark:
+ - Command processing
- - Hearbeat :heavy_check_mark:
+    - State changes :heavy_check_mark:
+    - Reset node :x:
- - Node guarding :x:
+    - Reset communications :x:

-## Sync - SYNC
+### Sync - SYNC
 The CANopen sync protocol is used to synchronize actions between devices on the network.
 Sync can be started or stopped using the standalone Sync module.

-## Emergency - EMCY
+### Emergency - EMCY
 Not yet implemented

-##  Timestamp - TIME
+###  Timestamp - TIME
 Not yet implemented

-## Layer Setting Services - LSS
+### Layer Setting Services - LSS
 Not yet implemented